Non-Stationary Bandits with Auto-Regressive Temporal Dependency: Preliminaries

 \textbf{Feedback structure and goal.} Our goal is to design an algorithm that obtains high reward, against a strong dynamic benchmark that in every round $t$, pulls an arm that has the highest expected reward.
 This benchmark is much more demanding than the time-invariant benchmark used in traditional MAB literature.
-Obtaining good performance against the dynamic benchmark is particularly challenging as in any round $t\in [T]$, one arm can be pulled and only the reward of the pulled arms can be observed.
+Obtaining good performance against the dynamic benchmark is particularly challenging as in any round $t\in [T]$, only the reward of the pulled arms can be observed.
 Not being able to observe the reward of unpulled arms in dynamic and time-varying environments introduces \emph{missing values} in the AR process associated with arms.
-This, in turn, deteriorates the prediction quality of the future expected rewards and the performance of any algorithm that relies on such predictions (see \cite{Anava2015} for a work that studies the impact of missing values on the quality of prediction).
+This, in turn, deteriorates the prediction quality of the future expected rewards and the performance of any algorithm that relies on such predictions (see \cite{Anava2015} for a work that studies the impact of missing values on the prediction quality in AR processes).